Version 2 is now in full Beta Testing for IMS Web Engine

 Web Spinner users and has undergone significant enhancement

-V2.
+for V2.
 Since I have not written about these enhancements

 before and since there is no documentation available yet, I